Trekking in the Colombian Andes

 Overnight: Bogotá

-Accommodation: Hotel La Opera (private room with bathroom)Day 2: Bogotá and it's neighborhoods
+Accommodation: Hotel La Opera (private room with bathroom)Day 2: Bogotá and its neighborhoods

 Experience first-hand how the community in Bogotá's Egipto neighborhood set an end to violence and opened the doors to a prosperous future.